p-laranjinha/userscripts/Royal Road Download Button/README.md

 The .html files contain styling to emulate Royal Road's default dark mode (with font size 16 due to personal preference), and working previous/next chapter buttons on desktop using the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme).

+You can choose if you want to use the chapter's publish date, or the chapter ID in the chapter's URL, as the filename prefix in order to keep the downloaded files in the correct order.
+This choice is in your userscript manager.

 If you want the file names to use incremental numbers as the prefix, the last version that did this is [v4.8](https://greasyfork.org/en/scripts/466670-royal-road-download-button?version=1367939).

 Tags: Royal Road, RoyalRoad, RR, Web Novel, royalroad.com